Egg Allergy

 Egg allergies can cause a severe reaction called anaphylaxis.
 Anaphylaxis might start with some of the same symptoms as a less severe reaction, but can quickly get worse.
 The person may have trouble breathing or pass out.
 More than one part of the body might be involved.
 If it isn't treated, anaphylaxis can be life-threatening.

-How Is an Allergic Reaction to Egg Treated?
+How Is an Allergic Reaction Treated?

 The doctor can also give you an allergy action plan, which helps you prepare for, recognize, and treat an allergic reaction.
 Share it with anyone who takes care of your child, including relatives, school officials, and parents at play dates.
 Also consider having your child wear a medical alert bracelet.

 Every second counts in an allergic reaction.
-If your child starts having serious allergic symptoms, like swelling of the mouth or throat or difficulty breathing, give the epinephrine auto-injector right away.
+If your child starts having serious allergic symptoms, like swelling of the mouth or throat or trouble breathing, give the epinephrine right away.
 Also give it right away if the symptoms involve two different parts of the body, like hives with vomiting.
 Then call 911 and take your child to the emergency room.
 Your child needs to be under medical supervision because even if the worst seems to have passed, a second wave of serious symptoms can happen.

 What Else Should I Know?